 Dr Niccola Shearman and Maria Mehlstäubl-Truman

 After 1900, the city of Munich rivalled Paris as a cosmopolitan hub of experiment.
-Here it was that Wassily Kandinsky, Franz Marc, Gabriele Mϋnter and others developed an emotional expressionism, putting colour and form at the service of the spirit; and an ‘inner necessity’.
-This tour begins in the galleries of the Lenbachhaus: preserving the original decorative interiors of late-nineteenth-century aesthetes, its celebrated collection of Blaue Reiter works presents the unfolding path towards abstract painting.
+Here it was that Wassily Kandinsky, Franz Marc, Gabriele Mϋnter and others developed an emotional expressionism, putting colour and form at the service of the spirit; and an “inner necessity”.
+This tour begins in the galleries of the Lenbachhaus: preserving the original decorative interiors of late-nineteenth-century aesthetes, its celebrated collection of art works by the Blaue Reiter group presents the unfolding path towards abstract painting.

 In contrast to the colourful history at the cradle of German modernism, the tour includes important reflections on events that led to Munich becoming the grave of so much potential energy.
 A walk around the ceremonial parade ground of Kӧnigsplatz and a visit to the Haus der Kunst – Fascist temple to ‘Great German Art’ opened in 1938 as the vitriolic ‘Degenerate Art’ exhibition was staged nearby – will take us past and into some architectural relics of Hitler’s sinister manipulation of culture.

 Dr Niccola Shearman is a freelance art historian, with teaching affiliations to The Courtauld and the University of Manchester.
 She specializes in German and Austrian twentieth-century art, with research interests in printmaking, in theories of perception originating in the Gestalt school of psychologists and in the careers of women artists and writers, in 1920s Berlin and in exile in the UK.
 Academic articles and book reviews have covered similar themes and she is currently working on a book based on her PhD thesis; an examination of the emotional investment in the woodcut print in Germany after the First World War.